-Latinx/Hispanic: 2.7%
+Latinx/Hispanic: 19.3%

-Native American: 0.3%
+Native American: 1%

-White: 95.6%
+White: 69.6%

-Living below the poverty line 10.8%
+Living below the poverty line

-money, county social services are primarily funded with money from the state.
+To some extent, counties face an uphill climb with regard to securing funding for social services.
+Unlike county jails, which counties are responsible for funding with their own money, county social services are primarily funded with money from the state.
 That means that the state's decisions about spending priorities and budget caps are largely responsible for underinvestment in social services.
 Counties can, however, choose to supplement state funding, creating programs and services to build healthy and safe communities that do not rely on jails.

 But counties have invested more in jails than in programs and services addressing mental health, public health, employment assistance, and housing.
-In 2019, Warren County spent:
+In 2019, the average county outside of New York City spent:

-- > more than 20 times as much on the jail as on employment services,11 - roughly the same amount on the jail as on public health,12 and - almost 3 times as much on the jail as on housing assistance.13
+- 12 times as much on its jail as on employment services,8 - > twice as much on its jail as on public health,9 and - > 9 times as much on its jail as on housing assistance.10

-How could Warren County invest differently?
+How could New York counties invest differently?

-The majority of spending on corrections goes to paying for jail personnel.
+The majority of spending on county corrections goes to paying for jail personnel.
 The State Commission of Correction (SCOC) sets staffing requirements for county jails.
 It currently ties them to the maximum capacity of the jail.
 If it changed that requirement so that counties could match staffing to current needs, counties could save substantial amounts of money.
 That freed-up funding could then be used for efforts that create long-term health, safety, and stability in the community.

-As of June 2020, jail incarceration numbers across New York State were the lowest they have been in decades.14 The Vera Institute of Justice (Vera) used budget data from 2019-the last year for which counties have reported data to the New York State Comptroller's Office-to estimate how much counties could save by lowering their spending on jail staff commensurate with the 2020 jail populations.15 The analysis found that simply by returning to its 2012 ratio of spending on staff to incarcerated people and by keeping its jail population at its June 2020 numbers, Warren County could save more than \$5 million annually.16
+As of June 2020, jail incarceration numbers across New York State were the lowest they have been in decades.
+The Vera Institute of Justice (Vera) used budget data from 2019-the last year for which counties have reported data to the New York State Comptroller's Office-to estimate how much counties could save by lowering their spending on jail staff commensurate with the 2020 jail populations.
+The analysis found that simply by returning to their 2012 ratio of spending on staff to incarcerated people and by keeping their jail populations at their June 2020 numbers, the 57 counties outside New York City could collectively save almost \$638 million annually.
+Save almost \$638 million annually.

-If it reduced its jail population by another 10 percent-and reduced spending on staff accordingly-it could save more than \$5.3 million.
-If it reduced the jail population by an additional 25 percent, it could save almost \$5.8 million.
-And if it reduced the jail population by 50 percent, it could save almost \$6.5 million.17
+If the 57 counties outside New York City reduced their jail populations by another 10 percent-and reduced spending on staff accordingly-they could collectively save approximately \$669 million.
+If they reduced their jail populations by an additional 25 percent, they could save a total of approximately \$736 million.
+And if they reduced their jail populations by 50 percent, together they could save nearly \$849 million.
+The same statement of the save to the save

-How could Warren County use that \$5 million to invest in building healthy and safe communities?
-Warren County should use participatory budgeting or other mechanisms to give the community-especially those who are closest to the problems-a role in determining the solutions.18 Some of those solutions could include:
+How could New York counties use that \$638 million to invest in building healthy and safe communities?
+Counties should use participatory budgeting or other mechanisms to give the community-especially those who are closest to the problems-a role in determining the solutions.15 Some of those solutions could include: